Battle axe: Prehistory and the Ancient Mediterranean

 Stone hand axes were in use in the Paleolithic period for hundreds of thousands of years.
-The first hafted stone axes appear to have been produced about 6000 BCE during the Mesolithic period.
+The first hafted stone axes appear to have been produced about 6000 BC during the Mesolithic period.
 Technological development continued in the Neolithic period with the much wider usage of hard stones in addition to flint and chert and the widespread use of polishing to improve axe properties.
 The axes proved critical in wood working and became cult objects (for example, the entry for the Battle-axe people of Scandinavia, treated their axes as high-status cultural objects).
 Such stone axes were made from a wide variety of tough rocks such as picrite and other igneous or metamorphic rocks, and were widespread in the Neolithic period.
 Many axe heads found were probably used primarily as mauls to split wood beams, and as sledgehammers for construction purposes (such hammering stakes into the ground, for example).

 Narrow axe heads made of cast metals were subsequently manufactured by artisans in the Middle East and then Europe during the Copper Age and the Bronze Age.
 The earliest specimens were socket-less.

 More specifically, bronze battle-axe heads are attested in the archaeological record from ancient China and the New Kingdom of ancient Egypt.
 Some of them were suited for practical use as infantry weapons while others were clearly intended to be brandished as symbols of status and authority, judging by the quality of their decoration.

 The epsilon axe was widely used during the Bronze Age by irregular infantry unable to afford better weapons.
 Its use was limited to Europe and the Middle East.

 In the eastern Mediterranean Basin during the Iron Age, the double-bladed labrys axe was prevalent, and a hafted, single-bitted axe made of bronze or later iron was sometimes used as a weapon of war by the heavy infantry of ancient Greece, especially when confronted with thickly-armored opponents.
 The sagaris—described as either single bitted or double bitted—became associated by the Greeks with the mythological Amazons, though these were generally ceremonial axes rather than practical implements.

 The Barbarian tribes that the Romans encountered north of the Alps did include iron war axes in their armories, alongside swords and spears.
 The Cantabri from the Iberian peninsula also used battle axes.